goodplay/goodplay/docs/source/user/quickstart.rst

 .. note::

-   First-time run may take some more seconds or minutes (depending on your internet connection speed) as the required Docker images need to be downloaded.
+   First-time run may take some more seconds or minutes (depending on your internet connection) as the required Docker images need to be downloaded.

 The following command will kick-off the test run::

    $ goodplay -v
    ============================= test session starts ==============================
-   platform darwin -- Python 2.7.6, pytest-2.8.5, py-1.4.31, pluggy-0.3.1 -- /Users
+   platform darwin -- Python 2.7.6, pytest-2.9.1, py-1.4.31, pluggy-0.3.1 -- /Users
    /benjixx/.virtualenvs/goodplay/bin/python2.7
    rootdir: /Users/benjixx/src/goodplay/examples/quickstart
-   plugins: goodplay-0.4.0
+   plugins: goodplay-0.6.0
    collected 3 items

    tests/test_nginx_install.yml::nginx service is running PASSED